Hesperian Health Guides

 - There may be a prickly feeling on the skin or a rash.

-- Give rehydration drink —mix ½ teaspoon salt in 1 liter water.
+- Give rehydration drink —mix ½ teaspoon salt and 8 teaspoons of sugar or cooked cereal in 1 liter water.

 - Give plenty of other cool liquids too.